Translate/ Language

 • have adequate nutrients

-Good potting soil is made from a mixture of:-
+A Good potting mix might contain a mixture of:-

 The Seedbox or Seed Tray

-Styrofoam and Plastic seed trays can be used instead of wooden seed boxes, however, they have separate compartments for sowing seeds and have a series of small drainage holes at their base.
+Styrofoam and plastic seed trays are also available and can be used instead of wooden seed boxes.
+They come with separate compartments for sowing seeds and have small drainage holes at the base.

 The Seedbox as well as the piece of wood that is being used for firming the potting soil.